GorvBjaj/network-analysis-lab/03-ARP-Spoofing/02-traffic-analysis.md

 # Traffic Analysis – ARP Spoofing

-This section analyzes the ARP traffic captured during the spoofing attempt.
+This section documents the ARP traffic observed during the spoofing activity and how it was detected.

 ## Capture Overview
-- Traffic was captured on the Ubuntu machine using Wireshark.
+- Traffic captured on Ubuntu using Wireshark
 - Display filter used: `arp`

-## Observed Indicators
+## Repeated Observations
-- High volume of ARP Reply packets sent repeatedly.
+- Continuous ARP Reply packets at short intervals
-- Unsolicited ARP replies (replies without matching requests).
+- Unsolicited ARP replies (no preceding ARP requests)

-- Same IP addresses advertised with conflicting MAC addresses.
+## ARP Announcements (Gratuitous ARP)
+- Frequent ARP announcements were observed meaning that particular ip device shouting thats me not him.
+- These packets repeatedly broadcast IP–MAC mappings
+- Used to overwrite or defend ARP cache entries

+## Detection Indicators
-- Wireshark warnings indicating “duplicate use of IP detected”.
+- Wireshark warnings indicating “duplicate use of IP detected”

-## Key Evidence from Capture
-- Multiple ARP replies claiming ownership of the same IPs.
+- Multiple MAC addresses claiming the same IP
-- Frequent ARP announcements updating IP–MAC mappings.
-- Broadcast ARP traffic consistent with cache poisoning behavior.
+- Abnormal volume of ARP replies compared to normal behavior

 ## Interpretation
-- Conflicting IP–MAC mappings confirm ARP cache poisoning activity.
+- The packet patterns confirm ARP cache poisoning behavior
-- Duplicate IP warnings indicate ARP inconsistency caused by spoofing.
+- Duplicate IP warnings indicate ARP inconsistency caused by spoofing
-- The traffic pattern matches known ARP spoofing signatures.

-## SOC Perspective
+- Repeated ARP traffic is required to keep the poisoning active due to ARP cache expiration

+## Related ARP Spoofing Scenario (Weak Networks)
+- In networks without DHCP Snooping or DAI, an attacker may claim an unused IP address
+- Such claims rely on unauthenticated ARP announcements
-- This behavior is a strong indicator of ARP spoofing or misconfiguration.
+- This represents another ARP spoofing risk, separate from MITM attacks

-- Alerts are expected due to duplicate IP detection and gratuitous ARP bursts.
-- The capture demonstrates successful generation and detection of malicious ARP behavior.
+Screenshot:

 ## Conclusion
-The ARP traffic pattern and Wireshark warnings confirm an ARP spoofing attempt within the isolated lab environment.
+The observed ARP announcements, repeated poisoning attempts, and duplicate IP detections confirm ARP spoofing activity within the isolated lab.